ethical-haquer/Galaxy-Flasher/README.md

   <details>
   <summary><b>Odin4</b></summary>

   Please note that unlike Thor, Odin4 does not have a "Verify Flash" window.
-If you accidentally started flashing your device, you can disconnect it from your computer when Odin4 is verifying the files. (verifying the files is the first thing it does, followed by flashing them) If Odin4 has already started flashing the files to your device, disconnecting your device may cause even more issues.
+If you accidentally started flashing your device, you can disconnect it from your computer when Odin4 is verifying the files. (verifying the files is the first thing it does, followed by flashing them) However, if Odin4 has already started flashing the files to your device, disconnecting your device may cause even more issues.

   - Click the "Flash!" button. (after you've selected at least one file to flash)
   - If there is more than one device connected, you will be prompted to select a device.
   - That's it!
   </details>
   </p>

 ## How you can help

 Here are some ways you can help me improve/finish Thor GUI:
 + Galaxy Flasher needs a logo!
 If you would be interested in making one, please open a new issue.
 + Find and report bugs.
-If you find an issue that isn't listed above in "Known Bugs" or [here](https://github.com/ethical-haquer/Galaxy-Flasher/issues), please let me know!
+If you find an issue that isn't listed as a [known bug](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#tabs), and isn't listed [here](https://github.com/ethical-haquer/Galaxy-Flasher/issues), please let me know!
 + ~Help translate Galaxy Flasher into your language.
 Refer to [this readme](https://github.com/ethical-haquer/Galaxy-Flasher/blob/main/locales/README.md) for more info~.
 NOTE: Currently, the en.json file is in dire need of updating after the re-write, so please don't add other translations until it is updated.
 Thanks!
 + Improve the code.
 Pull requests are always welcome!
 + Suggest an improvement by opening up a [feature request](https://github.com/ethical-haquer/Galaxy-Flasher/issues/new/choose)!